COS301-SE-2020/Puzzle-Generator/README.md

 ### assets folder

-The assets folder consists of all our images, fonts and our js files used for the manual creation.
+The assets folder consists of all our images, fonts and our js files used for the ai/manual creation.

 ### app folder